This article contains our picks for the top things to do in Dublin, including free, nighttime, as well as family-friendly activities.

 The tours that always seem to draw a crowd are hop on hop off bus tours.
 They’re great ways to get around a new city with a knowledgeable guide.

-But why not take a free walking tour?
+But why not take a free walking tour of Dublin?

 This Viking Splash Tour in an amphibious vehicle is especially entertaining for the younger ones in your family.